OfficeDev/Excel-Add-in-JS-ConsolidatedSalesReport/Readme.md

 _Applies to: Excel 2016_

 This task pane add-in shows how to consolidate data from multiple worksheets using the JavaScript APIs in Excel 2016.
-It comes in two flavors: text editor and Visual Studio.
+It comes in two flavors: code editor and Visual Studio.

 ![Consolidated Sales Report Sample](images/ConsolidatedSalesReport_report.PNG)

 ## Try it out
-### Text editor version
+### Code editor version

 The simplest way to deploy and test your add-in is to copy the files to a network share.

-1. Create a folder on a network share (for example, \\\MyShare\ConsolidatedSalesReport) and copy all the files in the Text Editor folder.
+1. Create a folder on a network share (for example, \\\MyShare\ConsolidatedSalesReport) and copy all the files in the Code Editor folder.
 2. Edit the <SourceLocation> element of the manifest file so that it points to the share location from step 1.
 3. Copy the manifest (ConsolidatedSalesReportManifest.xml) to a network share (for example, \\\MyShare\MyManifests).
 4. Add the share location that contains the manifest as a trusted app catalog in Excel.